-Estis describes some of the best salespeople he sees today as “micromarketers.”
+Some of the best salespeople today might be described as “micromarketers.”
 The forward-thinking salespeople you need for your company are using social media and other tech tools to contribute to online conversations about the industry.
 This new level of thought leadership plays a vital role in sales, especially considering the potentially viral nature of well-placed, sharply produced social media content.

-As you hire salespeople who understand social selling, look for sales candidates who have a robust and professional presence on social media.
+When you hire a sales team for social selling, you want candidates who have a robust and professional presence on social media.
 They share insights from others as well as original ideas and information on how companies can use those insights for themselves.

-The platform and target audience may vary, Estis says —salespeople in some industries may use Twitter more than Instagram, for example—but understanding the value of social media and promoting ideas through it is a vital skill for salespeople.
+The platform and target audience may vary—salespeople in some industries may use Twitter more than Instagram, for example—but understanding the overall value of social media and promoting ideas through it is a vital skill for salespeople.

 In light of all these new skills and roles, you may be wondering if compensation models have changed.
-Not so much, Estis says.
-There’s been a lot of discussion about different types of compensation, but he says his research has found that when salespeople are compensated on performance through incentives and bonuses, they are much more engaged.
+Truth is, they haven’t changed all that much.
+However, when salespeople are compensated on performance through incentives and bonuses, such as quarterly bonuses, they are much more engaged.